PiDelport/SA-COVID-19-projections/README.md

 [Projection]: https://docs.google.com/spreadsheets/d/e/2PACX-1vRXZDdEQoIMZ6Jvx_5He7SUCUAXAVdi5fcX0kOepif2403AKugwHZRz5PZ65VBzptsDdEyzJmF_k6Ie/pubchart?oid=719594516&format=image
 [Projection sheet]: https://docs.google.com/spreadsheets/d/1zJC06iokpJ65-ZdJCgqCAIgpYpUTwOlpcxI_27wTtn8/edit#gid=1060653400

-This gives us a rough time frame:
+As of 22 March 2020, this gives us these reference points:

-* **Inflection point:** End April.
-This is when the growth rate peaks.
+* **Inflection point:** 1–7 May, with 3–12 million infections.
-  We may reach 3–12 million infections at this point.
+  This is when the growth rate peaks, and begins to slow down.

-* **Active case peak:** Early to mid May, at 5–20 million active cases.
+* **Active case peak:** 10–15 May, with 5–19 million active cases.
   This is when the recovery (or fatality) rate overtakes the growth rate, and the number of cases begins to go down.

 Zooming in on the shorter term: